ryanfiller/gabby2020/src/routes/work/terminologyseries.md

 ---
-title: Terminology Poster Series
+title: Terminology Posters
 thumbnail: images/Terminology-Context.jpg
 order: 1300
 ---

-Terminology Poster Series

-Poster series created to communicate the meaning of selected terminology used in graphic design theory through use of visual layout that reflects the meaning of the terms alongside supporting definitions.
+Poster series created to communicate the meaning of selected terminology commonly used in graphic design theory.
+Terms are paired with a visual layout that reflects the meaning of the word alongside supporting definitions.

 !['alt text here'](images/Terminology-Gestalt.jpg)